Job-Ad-Research-at-QSB-LUC/JAAT/README.md

 `tasks = TM.get_tasks_batch(LIST_OF_TEXTS)`

 ## TitleMatch
-The second module assists in matching input job ad titles to coded job titles from O*NET.
+The second module assists in matching input job ad titles to coded job titles from O*NET, along with providing useful information about the title.

 After importing the module, simply instantiate the `TitleMatch` object: